Annibale Carracci: Landscapes, genre art and drawings

-On July 8, 1595, Annibale completed the painting of Saint Roch Giving Alms, now in Dresden Gemäldegalerie.
+On July 8, 1595, Annibale completed the painting of Saint Roch Giving Alms, displayed in Dresden Gemäldegalerie.
 Other significant late works painted by Carracci in Rome include Domine quo vadis? (c.
 1602), which reveals a striking economy in figure composition and a force and precision of gesture that influenced on Poussin and through him, the language of gesture in painting.

 Carracci was remarkably eclectic in thematic, painting landscapes, genre scenes, and portraits, including a series of autoportraits across the ages.
 He was one of the first Italian painters to paint a canvas wherein landscape took priority over figures, such as his masterful The Flight into Egypt; this is a genre in which he was followed by Domenichino (his favorite pupil) and Claude Lorrain.

-Carracci's art also had a less formal side that comes out in his caricatures (he is generally credited with inventing the form) and in his early genre paintings, which are remarkable for their lively observation and free handling and his painting of The Beaneater.
-He is described by biographers as inattentive to dress, obsessed with work: his self-portraits (such as that in Parma) vary in his depiction.
+Carracci's work had a less formal side that came out in his ritrattino caricato or caricatures–which, in early modern discussions on art, Carracci was mistakenly credited with inventing–and in his early genre paintings such as The Beaneater, thought to be influenced by Passarotti.
+He has been described by biographers as inattentive to dress, obsessed with work: his self-portraits (such as that in Parma) vary in his depiction.